PadalaGangaLakshmi/Note-taking-application/README.md

 ![WhatsApp Image 2024-07-19 at 21 39 52_25cef47b](https://github.com/user-attachments/assets/a4057a65-0879-48e9-ac01-f9d8b529701b)

-Note Creation Page:The note creation page allows users to input new note details and save them.
+**Note Creation Page:** The note creation page allows users to input new note details and save them.